rromannissen/rhoar-microservices-demo/README.md

 This demo has been developed using the following setup:

-- Openshift Container Platform 4.5
+- OpenShift Container Platform 4.5
 - OpenShift Pipelines Operator 1.0.1 (Tekton 0.11.3)
 - ArgoCD Operator 0.0.14